 Chapel Hill Multilingual Intelligibility Test (CHMIT)

-If you would like to use our most recent software (CHIRP) to run the monosyllabic English version of the CHMIT, please email us at email@example.com.
+If you would like to use our most recent software, Chapel Hill Recording Program (CHIRP), to run the monosyllabic English version of the CHMIT, please email us at firstname.lastname@example.org.
 Both PC and Mac versions are available and we are distributing them at no cost.
 You may also use this software to administer and record a motor speech evaluation.

 The purpose of the Chapel Hill Multilingual Intelligibility Test (CHMIT) is to estimate overall speech production ability in adults with speech difficulties.
 It was developed for people who may have difficulties reading or producing sentences (e.g. people with aphasia).
 Tests have been, and continue to be, developed in different languages.

-It takes five minutes to administer the CHMIT and five minutes to score it.
+The CHMIT takes five minutes to administer and five minutes to score.
 Each version of the test includes 600 unique words, but only 50 words are used each time the test is administered.
 The words are organized in sets that are phonetically similar but also as diverse as possible.
 This way we can minimize the risk that listeners learn the content of the test or use logic to predict the words they hear.

 One word from each of the word sets is selected at random and speakers say these words by repeating a spoken or recorded model.
 The words are recorded and later presented to listeners for identification.
 We have found that a write-down scoring procedure is most useful.
 For test-retest purposes, it is sufficient to have a single listener score the test, but to ensure strong reliability, we recommend using three listeners.